You want to create thought leadership content.

 - Crossing the First Threshold – What did the start of your transformation look like?
 What were the big themes as you began working in your industry that influenced your views today?

-- Meeting with the Mentor – Who has mentored you and prepared you to do what you’re doing today?
+- Meeting with the Mentor – Who has been mentoring you and prepared you to do what you’re doing today?

 - Tests, Allies, and Enemies – What initial challenges did you face?
 What things within your industry were your enemies?
 Who were your allies?